asciidude/instacat/README.md

 Honestly, this project was extremely tedious to work with and took a total of 3 hours and 45 minutes to complete.
 Even now, I am not sure if it will properly handle *all* errors, but regardless I'm not going to continue working on this.
 It's entire intention was a silly project, and that it did well.

 #### You should run this program on a quality, not shared proxy and use a different account for Instagram.
 If you are using your own computer, run this with a quality VPN to avoid blacklist.
+#### Also, do NOT login in short periods of times.
+This can also get you blacklisted.
+Wait at least 1 minute before logging in again.

 ## Dependencies
 - instagrapi